Rail Staff Awarded Inspiring Samaritans Lifesaver Accolade at Industry Awards

 30/11/22

-The winners received their accolades at the annual event at the NEC, in Birmingham, presented by comedian Ed Byrne, which celebrates rail staff’s achievements across the industry – from drivers, to cleaners, and engineers to station staff.
+The evening’s winners received their accolades at the annual event at the NEC, in Birmingham, presented by comedian Ed Byrne, which celebrates rail staff’s achievements across the industry – from drivers, to cleaners, and engineers to station staff.

 As well as the incredible lifesavers, Samaritans staff were nominated for a number of industry awards – including Lifetime Achievement award for Samaritans Trainer, Steve Tollerton, who developed Samaritans rail programme’s Managing Suicidal Contacts and Trauma Support Training courses, when the Network Rail partnership began in 2010.
 The courses have now trained over 30,000 rail staff collectively.